WPZS: Sports talk

 On August 31, 1992, 610 AM became Charlotte's first all-sports station as "Sports 610 AM WAQS".
 Gerry Vaillancourt, formerly of WCNT, was the station's first local sports talk host, debuting on September 14.
 Another local host was Michele Tafoya, who was then known on-air as Mickey Conley.

 In March 1993, AT&T temporarily acquired WAQS and its FM sister station, WAQQ, while a permanent owner was being sought.
-Pyramid Broadcasting, then-owners of WRFX, bought the stations in September 1993, and WAQS became known as WRFX (AM).
+Pyramid Broadcasting, then-owners of WRFX, bought the stations in September 1993, and WAQS became known as WRFX.
 It began using the moniker "Fox 610 Sports" in May 1994.
 Pyramid merged with Evergreen Media in July 1995, resulting in WRFX-FM being spun off to SFX Broadcasting, and AM 610 going to Evergreen.

 WFNZ

 WRFX switched its call letters to WFNZ, on November 20, 1995, with the slogan "Where Fans Rule".
 In December 1996, WFNZ (and Evergreen's four other Charlotte stations) were swapped to EZ Communications (Evergreen would receive EZ's Philadelphia stations WIOQ and WUSL in return).
-American Radio Systems acquired EZ Communications in July 1997, followed by Infinity Broadcasting's acquisition of ARS in September.
+American Radio Systems (ARS) acquired EZ Communications in July 1997, followed by Infinity Broadcasting's acquisition of ARS in September.
 Infinity was renamed to CBS Radio in December 2005.

 On April 1, 1996, Vaillancourt moved to WBT.
 One reason was that at WFNZ, he would have had to give up his role in Charlotte Hornets broadcasts.

-In 2003, WFNZ added a semi-satellite, WFNA, on 1660 AM after the FCC expanded the AM radio band.
+In 2003, WFNZ added a semi-satellite, WFNA, on 1660 AM after the Federal Communications Commission (FCC) expanded the AM radio band.
 It replaced Infinity-owned gospel station WGIV (1600 AM), which left the air.
 (The WGIV call letters are now on a different station in the Charlotte area, under different ownership.)
 The two stations, known as "The Franchise", simulcast on weekdays and had separate schedules during nights and weekends.
+The station on 1660 AM, as WJBX, was deleted in 2022.

 From 2006 to 2012, WFNZ was the Charlotte-area home of North Carolina Tar Heels football and basketball, previously heard on WBT.
 WBT sales director Steve Sklenar said the games pre-empted John Hancock's show and, during the ACC Tournament, Rush Limbaugh.
 WBT wanted the games, Sklenar said, because its powerful 50,000-watt signal brought the Tar Heels to most of the East Coast at night.
 However, the pre-emptions cost the station a lot of money.
 In contrast, WFNZ could use WFNA to air Charlotte 49ers basketball even when there was a conflict.